nikul-nyusoft/nikul-nyusoft/README.md

 ## 8. Common Components

 1. Copy required components from Components folder from the Master project.
-2. Please check depanddency packages and install them as well.
+2. Please check depandency packages and install them as well.

+## 9. Auth Module

+1. Copy Login, Signup, ForgotPassword, ResetPassword, Profile etc folders from Master project.
+2. Please check all the used common components in all screens and take them as well.
+3. Check all dependancy packages and install if any required.